Aromatherapy and Mind-Body Practices

-As someone who has long been interested in natural remedies, I have often wondered about the difference between aromatherapy oil and essential oil.
-Both are derived from plants, both are used for therapeutic purposes, but what sets them apart?
-After doing some research, I have come to understand the unique properties and benefits of each type of oil.
+As someone who is very interested in natural remedies, I have often wondered about the difference between aromatherapy oil and essential oil.
+Both come from plants and are used for their therapeutic properties, but what sets them apart?
+After doing some research, I have learned about the unique characteristics and benefits that each type of oil provides.

 Aromatherapy and essential oils have been used for centuries to promote physical and emotional well-being.
 They are extracted from various parts of plants, including flowers, leaves, stems, bark, and roots.